-Governor's Remarks at the ASEAN Risk Conference 2017 - “Perspectives and Issues in Navigating the Development of the Malaysian Financial Market”Penyampai Governor Muhammad bin Ibrahim, FCB Tempat: Kuala Lumpur, Malaysia Bahasa: English Tarikh Ucapan: 24 May 2017
+Governor's Remarks at the ASEAN Risk Conference 2017 - “Perspectives and Issues in Navigating the Development of the Malaysian Financial Market”Penyampai Muhammad bin Ibrahim, FCB Tempat: Kuala Lumpur, Malaysia Bahasa: English Tarikh Ucapan: 24 May 2017

 Thank you ladies and gentlemen.
 Two years ago, I spoke at this very conference on ASEAN integration.
 Two years on, I am pleased to share that we have achieved substantial progress on this front.
 Among others, the ASEAN Banking Integration Framework and the bilateral frameworks to settle trade in local currencies are two significant milestones for financial integration.